ArealInfoTech/WordLister/README.md

 # WordLister
-WordLister 1.0 is the smart tool to edit and manage wordlists.
+WordLister 2.0.0 is the smart tool to edit and manage wordlists.

 Modules:-
+* Credentials Modules

 1. Extract From ULP From File
 2. Email To User Convert